JohnArochaDev/Weather-App/README.md

-### Pokédex
+### Weather
-A Pokedéx is an electronic device created and designed to catalog and provide information regarding the various species of Pokémon featured in the Pokémon series.
+This website will allow you to view the current weather, as well as the forcasted weather anywhere on earth.

 ## User Story